mauritsvanrees/chessmind.grok/src/chessmind/grok/README.txt

 ChessMind
 ---------

-ChessMind is a program that I am making for school.
-The chess program itself is in the chessmind directory.
+The chess program itself is in the chessmind.core package.
 It should not depend on Grok at all.
-You can go to that directory and run the tests by executing ./__init__.py.
+You can go to that package and run the tests by executing ./__init__.py.
 If that does not return any text, all tests pass.
 Me Grok good programmer!

 Welcome to Grok's Chess Club!